markmont/flux-utils/doc/pvm/pvm.md

 ${XSTAR_TOP}/pvm3/lib/aimk helloh  # not built by "aimk all"
 ```

-Building the shared library is necessary if you will be using PVM with the S-Lang PVM extension or other software that needs to link against PVM.
+Building the shared libraries are necessary if you will be using PVM with the S-Lang PVM extension or other software that needs to link against PVM.

 ### Configure your environment for running PVM